 Vermont State House and Vermont Supreme Court

 Many student groups combine their visit to the Vermont History Museum with a tour of the nearby Vermont State House or Vermont Supreme Court.
 For more information about these programs, please contact Angelica Caterino, the State House Tours Coordinator, at firstname.lastname@example.org or (802) 828-1411.

 Vermont Heritage Galleries

 School groups and homeschool groups are also welcome to visit the special exhibits at the Vermont Heritage Galleries at the Vermont History Center in Barre.
 Current exhibits provide an in-depth examination of Vermonters in the Civil War and immigration and labor history in Barre.
-Guided tours and self-guided visits are available free of charge for educational groups with advance notice.
+Self-guided visits are available free of charge for educational groups with advance notice.

 An introduction to primary sources available at the Leahy Library may also be included with a visit to the Vermont Heritage Galleries at the Vermont History Center.

 Museum and gallery field trips must be scheduled in advance with a minimum of 10 participants required for hands-on workshops.
 For more information about museum and gallery field trips or to schedule a visit to the Vermont History Museum or Vermont Heritage Galleries, please contact Victoria Hughes at email@example.com or (802) 828-1413.